AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/optimize-css-js-resource-files.md

 For a more responsive Commerce site, optimize CSS and JavaScript (JS) resource files and eliminate render-blocking resources.

-- **Optimize CSS and JS files**—Reduce the time required to load CSS and Javascript (JS) files by configuring Adobe Commerce to merge, minify, and bundle separate files into a single file.
+- **Optimize CSS and JS files**—Reduce the time required to load CSS and JavaScript (JS) files by configuring Adobe Commerce to merge, minify, and bundle separate files into a single file.
 - **Eliminate render-blocking resources**—Consider delivering critical JS and CSS features inline and deferring all non-critical JS/CSS styles.
 For guidance, see [web.dev Eliminate render-blocking resources](https://web.dev/render-blocking-resources/).

 ## Affected products and versions